CWS01/WazeChurnPredictionModel/README.md

   $H_A$: There is a difference in the average number of drives between drivers who use iPhone devices and drivers who use Android devices.

 The significance level chosen for the test is 5%.
-The t-test was performed using the `Scipy stats` package in Python, to perform the test the variances of the two samples were assumed to be unequal.
+The t-test was performed using the `stats` module from the `Scipy` package in Python, to perform the test the variances of the two samples were assumed to be unequal.

 ```
 # 1. Isolate the `drives` column for iPhone users.